-Wedding Insurance Is A Thing.
-Do You Need It?
+Is It Actually Worth It To Get Wedding Insurance?

 Advertisement

 Your first order of business should be adding up all of your wedding expenses, which will help you determine how much to put down to cover everything.
+“In general, [plans] cost around $100 to $200 and can go up to $1,000 to cover the priciest ceremonies,” Palmer says.
+“A typical policy in the $100 to $200 range will cover host liquor liability, gifts, attire, and any deposits.”
 Travelers Wedding Protector Plan, for example, provides tiers of coverage ranging from $160 to $1,475.

 Palmer adds that before taking out a wedding insurance policy, you should check to see what coverage you may already have under existing homeowner or rental insurance policies.
-It can be less expensive to add a rider or an additional section to the already-existing policy for the wedding instead of paying for a whole separate wedding policy.
+It can be less expensive to add a rider or an additional section to the already-existing policy for the wedding, instead of paying for a whole separate wedding policy.